-Returning to My First Love — And Asking If It’s Too Late
+Returning to My First Love of Filmmaking — And Asking If It’s Too Late

 This year I returned to multimedia storytelling, wrestling with doubt and building even more creative resilience.
 If you’re in your own season of dreaming as well, this is for you.